Estimates of K\"ahler metrics on noncompact finite volume hyperbolic Riemann surfaces, and their symmetric products: Introduction

 \subsection{History of the problem, and statements of the main results}

 Comparison of various K\"ahler structures defined on a complex manifold is an area of fundamental importance in the field of complex geometry.
 Furthermore, estimates of Bergman kernels associated to high tensor-powers of holomorphic line bundles defined over a complex manifold, and estimates of the associated Bergman metric, is a closely related problem, and is also of immense interest in the field of complex geometry.
-Tian, Zelditch, Demailly, Ma, and Marinescu have contributed significantly to the field.
+Tian, Zelditch, Demailly, Catlin, Ma, and Marinescu have contributed significantly to the field.

 Estimates of Bergman kernels associated to high tensor-powers of holomorphic line bundles, defined over a compact complex manifold are well understood, and have been extensively studied.
 However, results in the noncompact setting are scarce.
-In the recent past, optimal estimates of Bergman kernels associated to high tensor-powers of holomorphic line bundles, defined over complete sympletic manifolds have been derived in \cite{ma}.
+In the recent past, optimal estimates of Bergman kernels associated to high tensor-powers of holomorphic line bundles, defined over complete sympletic manifolds have been derived in \cite{ma1}, \cite{kord}, \cite{hsiao}, and \cite{hsiao1}.
+Furthermore, we refer the reader to \cite{auvray} and \cite{auvray1}, where estimates of Bergman kernels associated to high tensor-powers of holomorphic line bundles, defined over noncompact hyperbolic Riemann surfaces, were derived, and which are more relevant to the setting of the current article.
+Lastly, we refer the reader to \cite{ma}, which is a treatise on the topic of estimates of Bergman kernels.

 Estimates of Bergman metric associated to Bergman kernels associated to high tensor-powers of holomorphic line bundles, defined over a compact complex manifold, are also difficult to derive, and even more in the setting of noncompact complex manifolds.